cobwebos/docs/articles/sql-database/sql-database-connectivity-architecture.md

 ---
-title: 连接体系结构
+title: Connectivity Architecture
-description: 本文档介绍了用于从 Azure 内部或 Azure 外部进行数据库连接的 Azure SQL 连接体系结构。
+description: This document explains the Azure SQL connectivity architecture for database connections from within Azure or from outside of Azure.
 services: sql-database
 ms.service: sql-database
 ms.subservice: development